 Precautions: General: If a reaction suggesting sensitivity or chemical irritation occurs, use of the medication should be discontinued.
-Exposure to sunlight, including sunlamps, should be minimized during the use of tretinoin cream, and patients with sunburn should be advised not to use the product until fully war suinouri siliciou be advised into to see the product until may recovered because of heightened susceptibility to sunlight as a result of the use of tretinoin.
-Patients who may be required to have considerable sun exposure due to occupation and those with inherent sensitivity to the sun should exercise particular caution.
-Use of sunscreen products and protective citothing over treated areas is recommended when exposure cannot be avoided.
-Weather suffered to the product of the pr areas is recommended when exposure cannot be avoiced, weather extremes, such as wind or cold, also may be irritating to patients under treatment with tretinoin.
+Exposure to sunlight, including sunlamps, should be minimized during the use of tretinoin cream, and patients with sunhum raid, be advised not to use the product until fully recovered because of heightnend susceptibility to sunlight as a result of the use of tretinoin.
+Patients who may be required to have considerable sun exposure due to occupation and those with inherent sensitivity to the sun should reversible ancieture reaution.
+Less of suspenses modules and protectible. exercise particular caution.
+Use of sunscreen products and protective clothing over treated areas is recommended when exposure cannot be avoided.
+Weather extremes, such as wind or cold, also may be irritating to patients under treatment with tretinoin.

-Tretinoin acne treatment should be kept away from the eyes, the mouth, angles of the nose, and mucous membranes.
-Topical use may induce severe local erythema and peelling at the site of application.
-If the degree of local irritation warrants, patients should application.
-In the egelect of local minution warrains, patients should be directed to use the medication less frequently, discontinue use temporarily, or discontinue use altogether.
-Tretinoin has been reported to cause severe irritation on ezzematous skin and should be used with utmost caution in patients with this condition.
-Drug Interactions: Concomitant topical medication, medicated or abrasive soaps and cleansers, soaps and cosmetics that have actions of the properties of the control of the a strong drying effect, and products with high concentrations of alcohol, astringents, spices or lime should be used with caution because of possible interaction with tretinoin.
-Particular caution should be exercised in using preparations containing st resorcinol, or salicylic acid with tretinoin.
-It also is advisable to "in a patient's skin until the effects of such preparations subside be use of tretitein in horaum.
+Tretinoin acne treatment should be kept away from the eyes, the intention ache treatment should be kept away from the eyes, the mouth, angles of the nose, and mucous membranes.
+Topical use may induce severe local erythema and peeling at the site of application.
+If the degree of local irritation warrants, patients should be directed to use the medication less frequently, discontinue use temporarily, or discontinue use altogether.
+Tretinoin has been reported to cause severe irritation on eczematous skin and should be used with utmost caution in patients with this condition.

-a patient's skin until the effects of such preparations subside before use of tretinoin is begun.

-Carcinogenesis, Mutagenesis, Impairment to Fertility: In a 91-week dermal study in which CD-1 mice were administered 0.017% and 0.035% formulations of tretinoin, cutaneous syguamous cell carcinomas and papillomas in the treatment area were observed in some female mice.
-A dose-related incidence of liver tumors in male mice was observed at those same doses.
+Drug Interactions: Concomitant topical medication, medicated or labrasive scops and cleansers, scops and cosmetics that have a strong drying effect, and products with high concentrations of alcohol, astringents, spices or lime should be used with caution because of possible interaction with tretinoin.
+Particular caution should be exercised in using preparations containing sulfur, resorcinol, or salicylic acid with tretinoin.
+It also is advisable to "rest" a patient's skin until the effects of such preparations subside before use of tretin carcinogenesis, Mutagenesis, Impairment to Fertility: In a 91-week dermal study in which CD-1 mice were administered 0.017% and 0.035% formulations of tretinoin, cutaneous squamous cell carcinomas and papillomas in the treatment area were observed in some female mice.
+A dose-related incidence of liver tumors in male, mice was observed at those same doses.
 The maximum systemic doses associated with the administered 0.017% and 0.035% formulations are 0.5 and 1.0 mg/kg/day, respectively.
-These doses are two and four times the maximum human systemic dose, when adjusted for total body surface area.
+These doses are two and four times the maximum human systemic dose, when are two and four times the maximum human systemic cose, when adjusted for total body surface area.
 The biological significance of these findings is not clear because they occurred at doses that exceeded the dermal maximally tolerated dose (MTD) of tretinoin and because they were within the background natural occurrence rate for these tumors in this strain of mice.
-There was no evidence of carcinogenic potential when 0.025 mg/kg/day of tretinoin was rate for unese turnors in this strain of mice.
-There was no evidence of carcinogenic potential when 0.025 mg/kg/day of tretinoin was administered topically to mice (0.1 times the maximum human systemic dose, adjusted for total body surface area).
-For purposes of comparisons of the animal exposure to systemic human exposure, the maximum human systemic dose is defined as 1 gram of 0.1% tretinoin applied daily to a 50 kg person (0.02 mg tretinoin/kg body weight).
+There was no evidence of carcinogenic potential when 0.025 mg/kg/day of tretinoin was administered topically to mice when Ouzer ingringuagy or teation was administed uplically of lines.
+(O.1 times the maximum human systemic dose, addusted for total body surface area).
+For purposes of comparisons of the animal exposure to systemic human exposure, the maximum human systemic dose is, defined as 1 gram of 0.1% tretinoin applied daily to a 50 kg person, (0.02 mg tretinoin/kg body weight).